 pomegranate molasses - Since pomegranate molasses is on the sour side, it is not typically used in baking recipes.
 Molasses is the primary sweetener in this recipe, and the balance of orange and cloves in this recipe makes the sourness of the pomegranate the perfect pairing.

-orange flavor - you can substitute with extract.
+orange flavor – you can substitute with orange extract.
 The orange is a necessary element in this recipe.
-If you leave it out, the flavor of the cookies will be soapy.
+If you leave it out, the flavor of the cookies will not be balanced.

 baking soda - this recipe uses baking soda to help spread the cookies.
 Do not substitute with baking powder.